Educator Conduct Glossary

 Office of Professional Conduct – (OPC) – the office within the Ohio Department of Education that is responsible for conducting investigations of individuals who are or want to be licensed by the Ohio Department of Education.
 The office investigates prior convictions, as well as allegations of professional misconduct and/or criminal convictions.

 Misdemeanor - misdemeanors include any offense specifically classified as a misdemeanor and also any offense not specifically classified as a misdemeanor, provided that imprisonment for not more than one year may be imposed as a penalty.
-Misdemeanors can be classified as misdemeanors of the first, second, third and fourth degree.
-ORC 2901.02
+Misdemeanors can be classified as misdemeanors of the first, second, third, fourth degree or minor misdemeanor.

 Minor misdemeanor - any offense not specifically classified as a minor misdemeanor is a minor misdemeanor if the only penalty that may be imposed is one of the following: for an offense committed prior to 01/01/04, a fine not exceeding $100; for an offense committed on or after 01/01/04, a fine not exceeding $150, community service under ORC 2929.27, or a financial sanction other than a fine under ORC 2929.28.
 ORC 2901.02